OpenNaja/cobra-tools/docs/Guides/Plugin/Animations.md

 ### Export

-Transforms in blender actions are stored relative to the armature, but absolute in `.manis`.
+Transforms in blender actions are stored relative to the armature's rest pose, but absolute in `.manis`.
 As a result, `.manis` export must know which actions belong to which armature:

 - If you have a single action per armature, setting it as the current action in the [Action Editor](https://docs.blender.org/manual/en/latest/editors/dope_sheet/modes/action.html#header) is enough.
 - To export multiple actions from an armature, stash them in the [NLA Editor](https://docs.blender.org/manual/en/latest/editors/nla/tracks.html#action-stashing) or the [Action Editor](https://docs.blender.org/manual/en/latest/editors/dope_sheet/modes/action.html#header).